 Authorization vs. capture

 Authorization holds funds on the buyer’s payment method to confirm they can pay, but doesn’t transfer money.
+Capture moves the funds from the buyer to the merchant account.
+There are two capture flows:- Immediate capture: Authorization and capture occur in one step.

 - Authorize then capture: Authorization occurs first, then capture occurs later when the merchant is ready to fulfill the order.